 Looking for the best movies to watch shrooming?
 We got you.
 Watching movies on shrooms can make for an interesting trip.
 Many films have the power to captivate, dazzle, and inspire.
 Yet, they can also have a strong influence on the overall mood of the journey.
 Some movies might be a little over the top for tripping—like the Shrooms movie horror film, for example.
 Others may provide just the right combination of visual and audio stimulation for a meaningful experience.
 A word of advice?
 Make selections based on the set and setting you feel that you’d most enjoy.

-Best Movies to Watch On Shrooms
+Best Documentaries to Watch On Shrooms

 Best Animated Movies to Watch on Mushrooms